yastn/yastn/docs/source/theory/tensor/basics.rst

 Conjugation of a tensor acts such as all tensor elements are complex-conjugated, tensor leg signature is flipped by replacing :math:`\pm 1 \to \mp 1` in leg signature :attr:`yastn.Tensor.s`, and, similarly, the total charge is flipped :math:`n \to -n`.
-In the latter, the change of a sign by :math:`-` depends on the abelian group.
+In the latter, the change of a sign by minus depends on the abelian group.

 Individual flip of the signature of a specific leg is also possible and is accompanied by negation of charges on that leg.